uriMen/ipl-stats-app/README.md

 # Football Stats Dashboard

-An interactive visualization app for displaying [Israeli Premier League](https://www.football.co.il/en/) stats, in an insightful way.
+An interactive visualization app for displaying [Israeli Premier League](https://www.football.co.il/en/) statistics.
+The plots were designed with a purpose of giving the user a deeper perspective about teams and players performances, thus gaining useful insights.

 ## Motivation